 They do require a little more care and attention with more careful cleaning and a good oiling from time to time to keep it in tip-top condition but you do reap other rewards.
 One of these is that this board is so nice to look at you will want to keep it out on full view and will fit in a modern minimalist kitchen or a farmhouse style with plenty of copper pots and pans swinging around another is they scrub up fantastically, almost like new after each oiling.

 I don’t like bamboo much but some people do.
-Next up and a little different in style is the Totally Bamboo 3 Piece Cutting Board Set this is a chopping and cutting board set that is as versatile as it is good looking but don’t let its looks fool you and give you the idea that these guys aren’t hard workers in the kitchen they are indeed.
+Next up and a little different in style is the Totally Bamboo 3-Piece Cutting Board Set from Amazon, a chopping and cutting board set that is as versatile as it is good looking but don’t let its looks fool you and give you the idea that these folks aren’t hard workers in the kitchen, they are indeed.
 Moso bamboo is cut at a minimum of five years and is one of the best in the world for durable while beautiful Bamboo wood products.
 They come from sustainable forests and have a low carbon footprint so they are environmentally sound to boot.
 Lightweight and comes in three different sizes 6×8, 8 ½ x 11 and 9 ½ x13 they are a pleasure to use.
 The larger board is ideal for meats and vegetables while the others are great for cheese or smaller more fiddly culinary jobs like preparing a handmade garlic puree.
 The boards are pretty enough to be used for serving and can be left out on the countertops all year.
 They are safe to use and only need a gentle hand washing after each use as the dishwasher should always be avoided when dealing with a wooden item.
 Pretty as a picture, super functional and environmentally friendly too this three-piece set ticks all the boxes when it comes to upgrading your old set that will soon relegate to the back of the cupboard.

 Other Cutting Board Options